-A cracked tooth, broken tooth, tooth hurts when biting, tooth sensitive but no cavity present are dental conditions that require immediate attention .
+A cracked tooth, broken tooth, often hurts when biting.
+There is tooth sensitivity, but no cavity present.
+These are dental conditions that require immediate attention.

-One of the most common problems with teeth today is a cracked back tooth.
+A cracked back tooth is one of the most common problems with teeth today.
 Typically the further back in the mouth, the occurrence of a tooth problem increases.
 The uncomfortable tooth often is not broken.
-Broken back teeth are often less painful than a cracked tooth before it breaks.
+Broken back teeth are usually less painful than a cracked tooth before it breaks.

 The signs and symptoms of a cracked tooth are:

-- Temperature sensitivity especially noticeable when pressure is placed on the tooth
+- Temperature sensitivity is especially noticeable when pressure is placed on the tooth

 - The tooth location is far back in the mouth.
-The last molar is most likely and with each tooth forward the risk decreases some.
+Therefore, the last molar is most likely, and the risk decreases with each tooth forward.

-- The problem tooth often shows signs of significant wear, indicating more than normal function against the tooth it bites against.
+- The problem tooth often shows significant wear signs, indicating more than normal function against the tooth it bites against.

-- When checked with inked paper called articulating paper there are extensive areas of ink left on the tooth rather than a more normal point to point contact between the teeth.
+- When checked with an inked paper called articulating paper, extensive ink areas are left on the tooth rather than a more normal point-to-point contact between the teeth.

-- Teeth with large dental fillings are weaker and therefore more susceptible to cracking and breaking.
+- Teeth with large dental fillings are weaker and more susceptible to cracking and breaking.

 - The tips of the canine teeth (eye teeth) are worn off.